 Content calendar, editorial calendar, social media calendar—no matter what you call it, you need a calendar to keep track of your social media content.
 If you’re looking for something low-tech, try a spreadsheet with columns for topic, post type, and publication date.

-Some marketing tools are designed specifically with social media management in mind.
+Some marketing tools are designed specifically with social media content management in mind.
 Using one of these tools can help you keep track of your content without having to spend time entering everything in a spreadsheet.
 Hootsuite is one of the most popular options, but you can also try MeetEdgar, Buffer, or SproutSocial.

 Once you have a content calendar, start planning out your social media marketing efforts.
 Aim to do some planning at least once per month.
 Any less than that and you run the risk of being unprepared; any more than that and you may find it difficult to take advantage of current trends or changes in the marketplace.